Flights are booked, your bags are packed, your passport is ready, and you are ready for your next trip!

 However, how do you find the best restaurants when traveling as a vegan?
 How can you ensure you have the best experience possible?

-Hi friends, my name is Eunice, and I live for traveling and eating mouth-watering, flavorful vegan food!
+Hi friends, I live for traveling and eating mouth-watering, flavorful vegan food!

 Today I'm here to tell you that, yes!
 It's possible to have this experience if you follow a vegan diet.

 So what's the first step to enjoying the local vegan cuisine while traveling?

 Trust me, you will have a much better time if you pre-plan at least a few places you want to try.

 Although Google searching is one of the best ways to find vegan restaurants, I'm a firm believer in digging a little deeper if you want to enjoy the true local cuisine.

 Sometimes the top-ranked search results for vegan restaurants can be westernized food like burgers, acai bowls, soups, etc.